A-EVO-Lab/.github/profile/README.md

 ---

-## 📫 Contact

-**Building in this direction, or want to collaborate?** Reach out — [X / Twitter](https://x.com/HenryL_AI) · [LinkedIn](https://www.linkedin.com/in/hanqinglu/).

----

 ## 📢 News
-- **6/11** **New Tech Report on Auto-post-training**, [*A-Evolve-Training: Autonomous Post-Training of a 30B Model*](https://a-evo-lab.github.io/a-evolve-training/a-evolve-training.pdf).
-We bulit an AI system that ran the post-training loop for a 30B model — with no human in the loop.
-Four self-directed rounds on GPU clusters.
-The autonomously produced model placed 8th of ~4,000 on NVIDIA's Nemotron Reasoning Challenge — one point behind the top human team.
-The same autonomous system has since post-trained the 120B and 550B Nemotron models.
-This is, to the best of our knowledge, first public evidence at this scale.
 - **6/1** **New Research Paper**, [*Adaptive Auto-Harness: Sustained Self-Improvement for Agentic System Deployment on Open-Ended Task Streams*](https://arxiv.org/abs/2606.01770) (arXiv 2606.01770).
 We address the brittleness of traditional auto-harness systems when moving from fixed benchmarks to open-ended, shifting task streams.
 We introduce **Adaptive Auto-Harness**, a framework that significantly outperforms five existing auto-harness baselines across prediction-market, security-competition, and event-forecasting streams.
 Code and algorithms are available at [A-Evolve](https://github.com/A-EVO-Lab/a-evolve/)
 - **5/30** **New Paper** — [*Harness Updating Is Not Harness Benefit*](https://arxiv.org/abs/2605.30621) (arXiv 2605.30621).
 7 evolver models × 6 solver agents × 3 benchmarks: counterintuitive answers on *who* produces good harness updates and *who* benefits.
 Code and algorithms are available at [A-Evolve](https://github.com/A-EVO-Lab/a-evolve/)
 - **05/04** **New Benchmark Results** — A-Evolve [results](https://x.com/HenryL_AI/status/2051711038618480816?s=20) on [ARC-AGI-3](https://arcprize.org/arc-agi/3), evolving a multi-agent system from 10% → 12%.